AIgen-Solutions-s-r-l/application-review-service/README.md

 How It Works:

 Fetch User's Data:
-The endpoint retrieves the user's single document from MongoDB that contains their resume and all job applications in the content field.
+The endpoint retrieves the user's single document from MongoDB that contains all job applications in the content field.

 Send Entire Document:
 The complete document, including all applications, is sent to RabbitMQ for processing in one batch.